filipuncanin/embedded-system-control-stack/README.md

   - `variables.c`: Manages variable storage and updates.
   - `ladder_elements.c`: Defines ladder logic elements (e.g., NO/NC contacts, coils).

-### C# WPF Application
+### Desktop Application (not included in this repository)
-- **Purpose**: Provides a user-friendly interface called "Ladder Diagram Configurator" to design hardware settings, variables, and ladder logic.
-The interface includes sections for adding and configuring digital inputs/outputs, timers, counters, and OneWire sensors, with a monitoring panel for real-time device status.
+- **Purpose**: Provides a user-friendly interface to design hardware settings, variables, and ladder logic.
 - **Key Features**:
-  - **Ladder Diagram Editor**: Allows users to create rungs with elements like NO/NC contacts, coils, timers, counters, and comparisons using a drag-and-drop or manual entry system.
+  - **Ladder Diagram Editor**: Allows users to create rungs with elements like NO/NC contacts, coils, timers, counters, and comparisons using a drag-and-drop entry system.
-  - **Variable Configuration**: Supports defining digital inputs/outputs, booleans, numbers, timers, counters, and sensor variables with associated pins and values.
+  - **Variable Configuration**: Supports defining digital/analog inputs/outputs, booleans, numbers, timers, counters, and sensor variables with associated pins and values.
   - **Monitoring Panel**: Displays real-time data, including OneWire sensor statuses (e.g., DS18x20 temperature sensors) and variable states, with options to add new sensors.
-  - **Communication**: Sends JSON configurations to the device via BLE or MQTT and monitors device status, with buttons for connecting/disconnecting, sending configurations, and importing/exporting files.
+  - **Communication**: Sends JSON configurations to the device via BLE or MQTT and monitors device status.

 ### Communication Flow
-- **Configuration**: The C# application sends JSON files to the device, which stores them in NVS and applies them instantly.
+- **Configuration**: The desktop application sends JSON files to the device, which stores them in NVS and applies them instantly.
-- **Data Exchange**: The device publishes sensor data and variable states via MQTT topics (e.g., `/monitor`), and the application subscribes for real-time updates.
+- **Data Exchange**: The device publishes sensor data and variable states via MQTT topics, and the application subscribes for real-time updates.
 - **Control**: The application can send commands or update variables via BLE characteristics or MQTT messages.

 ## Inter-Device Communication

 The application supports configuring inter-device communication, enabling multiple ESP32 devices to share data.
 Users can assign one or more parent devices to an ESP32 in the hardware configuration section of the interface.
 Once set, the device automatically sends its data (e.g., variable states, sensor readings) to its designated parent devices via MQTT.
 This feature facilitates coordinated control in distributed IoT or automation systems.

-- **Configuration**: In the C# APP Parent(s) configuration panel, specify parent devices by adding their MAC addresses.
+- **Configuration**: In the desktop app Parent(s) configuration panel, specify parent devices by adding their MAC addresses.

 ## Hardware Requirements